-Under the Company's severance guidelines and its offer letters with Mses.
-Swan and Lima-Guinehut and Messrs.
-Helm and Cost, upon a termination of employment (other than in connection with a change in control) of any of these NEOs by the Company without cause, the affected NEOs will receive severance in the form of salary continuation payments for a period which is the greater of the period provided under the Company's severance guidelines in effect at the time of termination or 18 months, in the case of Ms. Swan, or 12 months, in the case of Messrs.
-Helm and Cost and Ms. Lima-Guinehut, provided that, in any event, the Company's severance obligations will be automatically reduced by the amount of salary and other like annual remuneration received from employment or engagement as an independent contractor during the severance period.
+Under the Company's severance guidelines and its offer letters with Mr. Toal, Ms. Lima-Guinehut and Mr. Shure, upon a termination of employment (other than in connection with a change in control) of any of these NEOs by the Company without cause, the affected NEOs will receive severance in the form of salary continuation payments for a period which is the greater of the period provided under the Company's severance guidelines in effect at the time of termination or 12 months, in the case of Mr. Toal, Ms. Lima-Guinehut and Mr. Shure, provided that, in any event, the Company's severance obligations will be automatically reduced by the amount of salary and other like annual remuneration received from employment or engagement as an independent contractor during the severance period.
 Receipt of severance payments is conditioned upon the execution and delivery by the affected NEO of an agreement containing a release of claims, a confidentiality agreement, and a non-solicitation and non-competition agreement for a period of time following termination equal to the severance period.